• Skip to primary navigation

 Signs and Symptoms of Concerta Abuse/Addiction

-• Obtaining the drug from family members or friends
+• Getting the drug from family members or friends

-• Taking the drug in a manner that is unprescribed (grinding up the pills and snorting them)
+• Taking the drug in a manner that’s unprescribed (e.g., grinding up the pills and snorting them)

-• Taking more than is prescribed by a doctor
+• Taking more than prescribed by a doctor

-• Begins to withdraw from family or friends
+• Beginning to withdraw from family or friends

-• Fails to meet obligations at work or school
+• Failing to meet obligations at work or school

-• Experiences withdrawal symptoms when the drug is not taken
+• Experiencing withdrawal symptoms when the drug isn’t taken

 Treatment for Concerta Addiction

-A person who is addicted to Concerta will experience withdrawal symptoms if they don’t take the drug.
-Concerta withdrawal symptoms include:
+A person who’s addicted to CONCERTA can experience withdrawal symptoms if they don’t take the drug.
+CONCERTA withdrawal symptoms can include:

 • Panic attacks